JaneliaSciComp/workstation/docs/SamplePipeline.md

 The distortion fields for each microscope can be found in the [confocal-distortion-fields](https://github.com/JaneliaSciComp/confocal-distortion-fields) repository.

 ## Sample Processing

-The sample processing step reconstructs a single image for each objective/area combination in the sample.
+The sample processing step reconstructs a single image for each objective/area combination in the sample by merging tiles, stitching them together, and converting the file into a normalized "sample image" representation with predictable channel ordering.

 ### Merging